ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 ID 3 and ID4 are the same car, once identified as car and another as truck the calculate speed is not real.

-ID -1 is a False ID produced by tracker
+ID -1 is a false detection of tracker

 ======================================================================================================================

-Before, order by test date:
+Previously performed tests, order by test date:

-tests based on number of snapshots.
+Tests based on number of snapshots.

 VIDEODetectSpeed_and_ Counter_LicensePlate_Yolov8_Filters_PaddleOCR.py